bradcush/dotfiles/README.md

 # dotfiles

-macOS dotfiles, install, and configuration
+macOS and Arch Linux dotfiles, install, and configuration.
+The hypothesis for organization of this repository is that tools for operating systems are configured similarly enenough that it makes sense to share most thigs.

 ## Configuration